 A growing library of content and concepts, the Toronto Biennial of Art Publications emerge from and expand on TBA’s exhibitions and programs.
 Each publication invites readers and contributors alike to further consider the ongoing processes of exhibition-making, programming, learning, and unlearning that inform TBA’s curatorial and organizational approaches.
-Comprised of singular and iterative publications in printed and digital forms, TBA gathers contributions from curators, artists, collaborators, and writers, including: catalogues, artist books and editions, essays and education tools.
-As this library grows over time, it offers resources for inter-generational readers, while building upon past and current areas of research.
+Comprised of singular and iterative publications in printed and digital forms, TBA gathers contributions from curators, artists, collaborators, and writers, including: catalogues, artist books and editions, essays and learning tools.
+As this library grows over time, it offers resources for intergenerational readers, while building upon past and current areas of research.

-Printed Publications
+Printed Publication

 Water, Kinship, Belief